marckamion/IE/README.md

 C code to solve integral equations for primordial density perturbations

-This is the code I used to solve the evolution of primordial perturbations as described in arXiv:21??:?????.
+These are the codes I used to solve the evolution of primordial perturbations as described in arXiv:2105:?????.

-The code evolves primordial perturbations until after recombination but before reionization.
-The code is provided as is so interested parties can find details of the calculation described in the paper.
+There are two codes:  iterative.c and boltzmann_it.c.
+They both evolve primordial perturbations until after recombination but before reionization.
+I am making these codes avaiable so anyone who is interested in details of the calculation described in the paper can find them.
 The code is *not* certified for cosmological analysis.
-The code sets the baryon sound speed to zero; uses a (poor implentation of) the UFA approximation; and uses an analytic approximation for the expansion rate at early times.
-It uses an ionization fraction calculated from elsewhere---I used HyRec-2.
-The numerics also need to be developed and checked further.
+The code uses a (poor implentation of) the UFA approximation; and uses an analytic approximation for the expansion rate at early times.
+It uses an ionization fraction calculated from from HyRec-.

+In addition to iterative.c and boltzmann_it.c, there are a number of include files.

+The output from HyRec-2 is in output_xe.dat.
+The input from a prior run of either code is in iterative.in.

+I compiled both codes on my Mac laptop using

+gcc -g iterative.c -lm -o iterative gcc -g boltzmann_it.c -lm -o boltzmann_it

+although I think that my gcc is actually clang